Not-Aru/bermudafly/README.md

 ## Citations and Images

 Images used can be found under the "img" folder <br>
-All images fall under Unsplash.com's Free Commercial & Personal Use Licensing Rules, which can be found here: https://unsplash.com/license
+All images fall under Unsplash.com's Free Commercial & Personal Use Licensing Rules, which can be found here: https://unsplash.com/license <br>
+Images found in the "Agency" Bootstrap template fall under the same Free Use rules found under the MIT License.

 ## Authors